 Applications should be lodged at least 15 days before the intended journey.
 Please note that neither the Consulate nor the Visa Centre takes any responsible for applications submitted less than 15 days before this date and the Consulate reserves the right to send back such applications without making any decisions on them.

-This is a fast track service as the Centre’s facilities allow for high numbers of applicants and VFS offers support to applicants throughout the procedure.
-The fast track procedure not only avoids queuing and waiting lists but also focuses on delivering the visa within a very short time.
-The service incurs a non refundable fee of £24, in addition to the visa fee.
+This is a fast track service as the Centre can receive a high number of applicants and VFS offers support to applicants during the procedure.
+The service costs £24 in addition to the visa fee.

-Applicants must book an appointment to submit their application.
-It has to be made in writing to: Embassy of Hungary, Visa Section, 35B Eaton Place, London SW1X 8BY.
-Please enclose a copy of your passport, your UK residence permit, intended dates of your journey, and a self-addressed, stamped envelope for confirmation of your appointment.
+Applicants need to book an appointment to submit their application.
+It should be made in writing to the following address: Embassy of Hungary, Visa Section, 35B Eaton Place, London SW1X 8BY.
+Please enclose a copy of your passport and that of your UK residence permit, the intended dates of your journey and a self-addressed, stamped envelope for confirmation of your appointment.

-In case of an emergency, such as a relative’s death or critical illness, the Embassy can give an earlier appointment or advance the date of an appointment.
-In these cases a letter of support from the hospital or a funeral director is required.
-For emergency appointments only please contact the Embassy’s Consular Section by e-mail (email@example.com), a scanned copy of the supporting letter is needed.
+In case of an emergency (such as a relative’s death or critical illness) the Embassy can provide earlier appointment.
+In such cases proof of urgency should be submitted.
+For emergency appointments please contact the Consular Section by e-mail (email@example.com) (a scanned copy of the supporting letter is needed).

-As the Consulate has limited capacity we do not give any urgent appointment for tourism, business, family visit or study trip.
-We also do not give appointment if the Visa Centre reached the daily lim it and cannot give you appointment in time.
-Both cases are your responsibility.
+As the Consulate has limited capacity we do not provide urgent appointments for tourism, business, family visit or study trip.
+We do not give appointment either if the Visa Centre reached its daily limit and can not give you appointment in time.

-Family members of EU/EEA and Hungarian nationals may submit their applications without prior appointment on Wednesdays and Fridays between 10:00 am and 11.30 am if they fulfil the requirements of 38/2004/EC Directive on the free movement.
-It means the family members of EEA and Hungarian nationals may apply at the Consulate without prior appointment only in that case if they travel together with their EEA or Hungarian family member or they intend to join them.
-In every other case the family members of EEA or Hungarian nationals should apply at the Visa Centre or they have to ask prior appointment as written in the first paragraph of this chapter.
+Family members of EU/EEA and Hungarian nationals may submit their applications without prior appointment on Wednesdays and Fridays between 10:00 am and 11.30 am if they fulfil the requirements of 38/2004/EC Directive on free movement.
+It means that family members may apply at the Consulate without prior appointment only if they travel together with their EU/EEA or Hungarian family members or they intend to join them in Hungary.
+In every other cases the family members of EU/EEA or Hungarian nationals should apply at the Visa Centre or they have to book an appointment.

-The holders of diplomatic passports may submit their application without prior appointment on Wednesdays and Fridays between 10:00 am and 11.30 am.
+Holders of diplomatic passports may submit their applications without prior appointment on Wednesdays and Fridays between 10:00 am and 11.30 am.

 Visas are issued free of charge for the following applicants: